tjgillis/sdk-ios/README.markdown

 	request.showsOverlayImmediately = YES; //optional, see next.
 	[request send];

-The placement tags are set using the PlayHaven Developer Dashboard.
+The placement tags are set using the PlayHaven Dashboard.

 Optionally, you can show the loading overlay immediately by setting the request object's `showsOverlayImmediately` property to YES.
 This is useful if you would like keep users from interacting with your UI while the content is loading.

 #### Preloading requests (optional)
 To make content requests more responsive, you may choose to preload a content unit for a given placement.
-This will start a request for a content unit without displaying it, preserving the content unit until you call `-(void)send` on a  content request for the same placement in your app.
+This starts a request for a content unit without displaying it, preserving the content unit until you call `-(void)send` on a  content request for the same placement in your app.

     [[PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate] preload];